 By grasping the transit of the moon every month, you can also come to understand something very important: why it is important to wait a transit out with curiosity, instead of expecting certain things to happen.
 Setting a goal or intention for a transit is a way to make sure the transit does not take hold of you, and neither does your fear.
 When you don’t get caught up in the idea of what will happen, you allow room for surprises.
 And what’s life without a little fun and surprise?

 I hope this helped you get a grasp on transits.
 Retrograde transits (and natal planets) are something different, to be covered at a later date.
-Thank you for reading, if you’d like to get a weekly recap of the posts and access to the astrology book club, please subscribe to the newsletter .
+Thank you for reading.
+If you’d like to get a recap of the posts please consider subscribing to the newsletter.
 Happy learning!
 Please comment if there is anything you’d like me to cover, or something you’d be interested in learning, down below.
 Have a nice day!